-However, the metal will run out in about 155 seconds while the energy will run out earlier, after 22 seconds.
-For approximately 3,5 minutes, while the rest of the remaining metal stored will be drained, the energy income will not be sufficient to provide for production on this rate and sustaining the radar facility and the metal converter.
-Energy will drop to zero, being overloaded by almost a factor of 2, also slowing down production by this factor.
+However, the metal will run out in about 221 seconds while the energy will run out earlier, after 56 seconds.
+So the limiting factor will be the energy for a while, when the metal is still being drained, until it reaches 0 metal stored.
+This will go on for approximately another 190 s, while the rest of the remaining metal stored will be drained, the energy income will not be sufficient to provide for production on this rate and sustaining the radar facility and the metal converter.
+Energy will drop to zero, being overloaded by almost a factor of 1.7, also slowing down production by this factor.

 This is a situation to be avoided, but can be found in all energy/metal centered variations of this economy mechanics.
 Once the metal runs out, the situation will be well in hand.
+(Metal drain is limited by income to 8.1, which is 30% of required, limiting the energy drain by the production to the same level, leaving it well below an energy drain of 181.)
 But for that period of time, while the metal is being drained and the energy is not sufficient, the player may be vulnerable.
 This kind of deliberations are important, as they do not just have an economical impact, but also militarily.
 Imagine shields or radar being turned off due to a lack of energy while an attack of an opponent is currently ongoing or on the way.
 This might very well cost the player a battle if not the entire match.
 One easy solution here would be to stop supporting the production by the commander and maybe one of both of the constructors.
 In turn it would be advisable to increase energy income by adding more solar panels or wind generators.